AcademySoftwareFoundation/OpenTimelineIO/README.md

   * To join, create an account here first: https://slack.aswf.io/
 * [Presentations](https://github.com/AcademySoftwareFoundation/OpenTimelineIO/wiki/Presentations)

-PUBLIC BETA NOTICE
+DEVELOPMENT STATUS
 ------------------

+OpenTimelineIO is a mature framework widely deployed across the film and television industries.
+It is natively supported in most non-linear editing applications, and has deep integration in game engines, digital content creation tools and adjacent industries as well.

+The API for OpenTimelineIO v1 is considered stable, but is still undergoing active development, refinement and bug fixes.
+Work is underway to strengthen the mathematical and theoretical underpinnings of OpenTimelineIO.
+The current version of OpenTimelineIO may be confidently deployed in your domain.

-OpenTimelineIO is currently in Public Beta.
-That means that it may be missing some essential features and there are large changes planned.
-During this phase we actively encourage you to provide feedback, requests, comments, and/or contributions.
+We encourage all developers and end users to provide feedback, requests, comments, and/or code contributions.

 Overview
 --------